 What are the TOP CMS platforms?

-WordPress, Joomla and Drupal are still the market leaders (WordPress vs Drupal vs Joomla comparison).
+(TL;DR: WordPress, Joomla and Drupal are still the market leaders; Find out more about them here: WordPress vs Drupal vs Joomla comparison.)

-Here’s quick guide on how you can make a website using WordPress.
+Here’s a quick guide on how you can make a website using WordPress.

 Here’s a guide on how to make a blog with WordPress.